 For each method of communication used by your school, you should outline:

-- The preference for using this method and how frequently there will be communication
+- The preference for using this method

 - The purpose of this method (e.g if it's just for communicating homework)